8.26 Scale Wars

 The ratio \(A/B\) can be set on a slide rule and then, immediately, all possible ratios of \(x/c\) can be seen at once and an appropriate set can be chosen by the designer.

 The Three Multiple Slide Rule never went into production.
-It also had the typical problem of often finding solutions to be off-scale.
-But by 1901 Thacher and Scofield had come up with a new slide rule scale layout, which was dubbed The Engineer’s Slide Rule, that was patented in that year (No. 677,817).
+And it also had the typical problem of often finding solutions to be off-scale.
+But by 1901 Thacher and Scofield had come up with a new slide rule scale layout, dubbed The Engineer’s Slide Rule, that was patented in that year (No. 677,817).
 Taking concepts from both the Calculating Instrument and the Three Multiple slide rule, the Engineer’s Rule had scales on both sides, with separate slides on each side.
-The front had scales with reciprocals and square roots for performing a wide range of “ratio” calculations, while the back had full-length “D and C”-type scales on the top and “CF and DF”-type scales on the bottom, where the folds were at \(\sqrt{10}.\)
+The front had scales with reciprocals and square roots for performing a wide range of standard calculations including three-factor multiplication.
+The back had full-length “D and C”-type scales on the top and “CF and DF”-type scales on the bottom, where the folds were at \(\sqrt{10},\) providing full one-step “ratio” calculations.

 Below is an image of the slide rule set to multiply three numbers: 1.6 times 7.8 times 3.7.
 To perform the calculation, we put 7.8 on the slide opposite 1.6 on the bottom scale.
 Since the bottom scale is a reversed scale, this amounts to a multiplication.
 Hence, the intermediate result is at the index of the bottom scale.
 But this is at the same location as the index of the upper scale.
 So, finding 3.7 on the upper scale, we find the result – a tad less than 46.2 – on the slide.